309 lines

 take a very paranoid approach and insist on rights being cleared and licenses<br>

-purchased even if they’re not strictly necessary.</p>
+purchased even if theyre not strictly necessary.</p>

 <h2 id="orphaned-works">Orphaned works</h2>